wbjacks/voter-guides/_posts/2024-11-02-november-2024-general-election.md

 ### L: Tax Rideshare to Fund Muni Operational Costs
 {% include weak-yes.html content="Weirdly specific tax but I love me some MUNI" %}

+  - I admittedly don't fully understand it, but there's a poison pill for this one such that it won't take effect if M passes with more votes.
+  - That's ok- M is probably more important, as this will only fund some operating costs and not capital improvements
+  - I also don't love weirdly targeted taxes like this, but I do love Muni, and Lyft/Uber have not been shy about using legislation to their advantage
+  - Hopefully, both pass and L gets more votes, at which point both take effect.
+But, if not, I can live with that.

 ### M: Business Tax Reform to Support Small Businesses
 {% include strong-yes.html content="It shouldn't be so damn hard to start a small business in SF." %}